ClojureBridge/community-docs/docs/clojure/trampoline.md

 author: yokolet
 ---

-The `trampoline` function is used to optimize a mutually recursive function relations.
+The `trampoline` function is used to optimize a mutually recursive function relation.
-This function is effective when recursive call is not an explicit tail recursive.
+This function is effective when a recursive call does not use explicit tail recursion.

 The syntax is: `(trampoline f) (trampoline f & args)`

 - Advice to coaches

-  The example blow prints out to standard output.
+  The example below prints out to standard output.
-  If the attendees are using LightTable, they need to open console to see the result.
+  If the attendees are using LightTable, they need to open the console to see the result.
-  Also, be careful.
+  Be careful.
 After trying this example on Instarepl, a response of the Instarepl may become very slow.

-If we don't use trampline, the example below will raise "java.lang.StackOverflowError: null".
+If we don't use trampoline, the example below will raise "java.lang.StackOverflowError: null".

   - declare: [http://clojuredocs.org/clojure_core/clojure.core/declare](http://clojuredocs.org/clojure_core/clojure.core/declare)
   - rand-int: [http://clojuredocs.org/clojure_core/clojure.core/rand-int](http://clojuredocs.org/clojure_core/clojure.core/rand-int)